-The 1999 Trustees ultimate intermediate assumptions are for the period 2023-2073.
+&lt;sup>2The 1999 Trustees ultimate intermediate assumptions are for the period 2023-2073.

-The 1994-96 Technical Panel (appointed by the Advisory Council) recommended assuming reduction at the average rate experienced during the century.
+&lt;sup>3The 1994-96 Technical Panel (appointed by the Advisory Council) recommended assuming reduction at the average rate experienced during the century.

-The Society of Actuaries Seminar included 60 actuaries, demographers, economists, and other experts on Social Security financing.
+&lt;sup>4The Society of Actuaries Seminar included 60 actuaries, demographers, economists, and other experts on Social Security financing.
 Values shown are the median responses of the participants.

-The 1999 Technical Panel (appointed by the Advisory Board) recommended that ultimate rate of reduction in mortality be increased at all ages

-(over the 1999 TR assumptions) by enough to increase the projected life expectancy at birth for 2070 by 3.7 years (to the level assumed for the high-cost alternative).
+The 1999 Technical Panel (appointed by the Advisory Board) recommended that ultimate rate of reduction in mortality be increased at all ages (over the 1999 TR assumptions) by enough to increase the projected life expectancy at birth for 2070 by 3.7 years (to the level assumed for the high-cost alternative).

-The 2000 Trustees ultimate intermediate assumptions are for the period 2024-2074.
+&lt;sup>6The 2000 Trustees ultimate intermediate assumptions are for the period 2024-2074.
 Ultimate rates of mortality reduction increased.

-The 2002 Trustees ultimate intermediate assumptions are for the period 2026-2076.
+&lt;sup>7The 2002 Trustees ultimate intermediate assumptions are for the period 2026-2076.
 Changes to projection methodology increased rates of mortality reduction.

-The 2003 Technical Panel ultimate assumptions are for the period 2027-2077.
+&lt;sup>8The 2003 Technical Panel ultimate assumptions are for the period 2027-2077.